 My first Gallery was in Tulsa, OK in 1997, and it was titled "Mother Tongue".
 I wasn't an artist at the time, rather an ex jock, football player and coach who wanted a new life and Mother Tongue gave me that life.
 The gallery lasted two years, but taught me so much about who I was so I decided to move to Los Angeles.

 In my first studio in L.A. (my brothers garage) I found my color sensibilities, explored paint and textures on uncommon objects.
 I recycled canvas and it was two years later that I stretched my first.
 Without a formal art education, I was free to explore art "my way".

 In 2007, I went back into football working a 4 year hitch with the Atlanta Falcons.
-Retired again from football and 15 years after "Mother Tongue", my first exploration of art.
-Today I am getting back to doing what I am truly passionate about... being creative and all the things that come with that focus.
+Retired again from football and 15 years after "Mother Tongue", I am getting back to doing what I am truly passionate about... being creative and all the things that come with that focus.